 Another tradition among families with kids is Searching for Easter Bunny

-This require kids to look around the house for the Easter Bunny.
-Usually the Easter Bunny is consisted of small gifts, chocolate bunny's or chocolate eggs.
+This requires kids to look around the house for the Easter Bunny.
+Usually, the Easter Bunny consists of small gifts, chocolate bunnies or chocolate eggs.

 Also in some families in Poland, children have to create a place where the bunny is going to leave the presents.